Rabbid76/graphics-snippets/documentation/issue_texture.md

 [Alpha blending textures and primitives](https://stackoverflow.com/questions/52687369/alpha-blending-textures-and-primitives/52687512#52687512), [Fixed Function] [C++]
 [All texture colors affected by colored rectangle - OpenGL](https://stackoverflow.com/questions/53180760/all-texture-colors-affected-by-colored-rectangle-opengl/53180908#53180908), [Fixed Function] [C++]

-If texturing is enabled, then by default the color of the texel is multiplied by the current color, because by default the texture environment mode (`GL_TEXTURE_ENV_MODE`) is `GL_MODULATE`.
+When texturing is activated, by default the color of the texel is multiplied by the current color, because by default the texture environment mode (`GL_TEXTURE_ENV_MODE`) is `GL_MODULATE`.
 See [`glTexEnv`](https://www.khronos.org/registry/OpenGL-Refpages/gl2.1/xhtml/glTexEnv.xml).

 This causes that the color of the texels of the texture is "mixed" by the last color which you have set by [`glColor4f`](https://www.khronos.org/registry/OpenGL-Refpages/gl2.1/xhtml/glColor.xml).